fbpx

 Now, let’s talk about selling your merch.
 You’ve basically got two options: online and offline sales.
 Both have their pros and cons.

 Online sales are great because they’re always open.
-Fans can buy your stuff anytime, anywhere.
+If don’t have a website build one.
+Check out the best website builder for musicians if you need some help.ย By getting online fans can buy your stuff anytime, anywhere.
 Plus, you can reach a global audience.

 The downside?
 Shipping can be a pain, and you miss out on that face-to-face interaction with fans.